MicrosoftDocs/win32/desktop-src/search/-search-sql-where.md

 ---
-Description: 'The conditions that determine whether a document is included in the results returned by the query are specified by the WHERE clause.' ms.assetid: 'e3b5ee92-e817-49b8-aa8b-5d68254bb819'
+Description: The conditions that determine whether a document is included in the results returned by the query are specified by the WHERE clause. ms.assetid: e3b5ee92-e817-49b8-aa8b-5d68254bb819
 title: WHERE Clause
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WHERE Clause